Groumy/Groumy.github.io/_drafts/tbh-.md

 # Basic Math

-So when you _add a number_ to a roll, basicaly what you are doing is reducing the range of die faces that qoresult in a success.
+So when you _add a number_ to a roll, basicaly what you are doing is reducing the range of die faces that would result in a success.
 And thus reducing your chances of success.

 Let's take an example :

 > A mediocre Wizard with **10 in intelligence** cast a **1 first level spell** from it's spell book.
 >
-> Normaly this Wizard would have to 9 or less on a d10.
+> Normaly this Wizard would have to roll  9 or less on a d20.
 That's 9 possibilities of success.
 Or 45% chances of success.
 > If we say that he now have to add 1 to this roll, the value of 9 is no longer a success, as it raise the total to 10.
 He now have 8 possibilities of success, or 40%.